I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_identifier.md

 ## Members

-`Association`

-Contains an enumerator value of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff566349">STORAGE_ASSOCIATION_TYPE</a> that indicates whether the descriptor identifies a device or a port.

 `CodeSet`

 Specifies the code set used by a SCSI identification descriptor to identify a logical unit.

-`Identifier`
+`Type`

-Contains the identifier associated with this descriptor.
+Contains an enumerator value of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff566990">STORAGE_IDENTIFIER_TYPE</a> that indicates the identifier type.

 `IdentifierSize`